-- Include a statement on syllabi to inform students with disabilities how to access accommodations on campus through DSS. - Refer any student that may report having a disability, but that does not currently receive approved accommodations, to DSS. - Maintain the same academic standards for all students.
-With appropriate accommodations, students with disabilities should be expected to perform at the same academic proficiency levels as their nondisabled peers. - Work cooperatively with the students and DSS in providing accommodations only to those students approved for accommodations.
-A notification is received by the school's Academic Dean's Office (to include relevant support staff) each semester with the students that are currently approved for accommodations through the DSS. - Ensure that students receive the needed accommodations without undue complications. - Respect the student's right to privacy; keep disability-related information confidential.
-Students with disabilities are protected under FERPA and the civil rights law.
-At no time should faculty and staff make any statements or implications that the student with a disability is any different from the general student population. - Remember that the student has the right not to self-disclose or discuss the particulars of his/her disability with faculty or staff except on a need-to-know basis. - Contact DSS immediately in the event problems occur. - Be aware that further accommodations/arrangements may be made at a later time by a member of the DSS staff.
+- Include a statement on syllabi to inform students with disabilities how to access accommodations on campus through OAS. - Refer any student that may report having a disability, but that does not currently receive approved accommodations, to OAS. - Maintain the same academic standards for all students.
+With appropriate accommodations, students - with disabilities should be expected to perform at the same academic proficiency levels as their non- disabled peers. - Work cooperatively with the students and OAS in providing accommodations only to those students approved for accommodations.
+A notification is received by the school's Disability Liaison each semester with the students that are currently approved for accommodations through the OAS. - Ensure that students receive the needed accommodations without undue complications. - Respect the student's right to privacy; keep disability-related information confidential.
+Students with disabilities are protected under FERPA and the Civil Rights law.
+At no time should faculty and staff make any statements or implications that the student with a disability is any different from the general student population. - Remember that the student has the right not to self-disclose or discuss the particulars of his/her disability with faculty or staff except on a need-to-know basis. - Contact OAS immediately in the event problems occur. - Be aware that further accommodations/arrangements may be made at a later time by a member of the OAS staff.

 Students are not expected or required to provide faculty with detailed documentation about their disabilities.
-Therefore, DSS does not give advance notice to faculty regarding students with disabilities who are enrolled in their classes.
+Therefore, OAS does not give advance notice to faculty regarding students with disabilities who are enrolled in their classes.
 From a legal standpoint, it is strongly advisable that faculty not request or expect such detailed documentation from the student.
-It is, however, entirely appropriate for faculty to request that the students provide verification from the DSS Director that they are registered with DSS.
+It is, however, entirely appropriate for faculty to request that the students provide verification from the Manager of Accessibility & Student Advocacy that they are registered with OAS.